benranderson/benranderson.github.io/content/blog/streamlit-matplotlib.md

 This is because the image data is embedded directly in the HTML response, requiring only one HTTP request/response cycle.
 In contrast, `st.pyplot()` saves the plot to a temporary file, sends HTML with an image reference, and then the browser makes a second HTTP request to fetch the image.

-By eliminating this round-trip and the filesystem I/O overhead, the base64 approach can deliver a faster user experience, especially on networks with higher latency.
+By removing this round-trip (and the filesystem I/O overhead) the base64 approach can be faster, especially on networks with higher latency.

 ## Alternative Solutions